 Lesser Occipital Nerve

 The lesser occipital nerve is derived from the C2 root, with a contribution from C3 in some individuals.
 It supplies cutaneous sensation to the posterosuperior scalp, and commonly communicates with the posterior branch of the greater auricular nerve.

 After its formation, the nerve curves around the accessory nerve, and passes superiorly, close to the posterior border of the sternocleidomastoid.

 The supraclavicular nerves are a group of nerves formed from the C3 and C4 roots.

-They arise from the behind the posterior border of sternocleidomastoid, and provide sensation to the skin overlying the suprascapular fossa and upper thoracic region and sternoclavicular joint.
+They arise from the behind the posterior border of sternocleidomastoid, and provide sensation to the skin overlying the supraclavicular fossa and upper thoracic region and sternoclavicular joint.

 Clinical Relevance – Cervical Plexus Block